Creating Rose Hydrosol to make Rose Water Facial Toner

 After about 30 minutes I couldn’t wait any longer.
 I peeked into the pot and there was water in the small bowl!
 Not nearly as much as I needed and there was still plenty of water in the pot that hadn’t boiled off yet.
 So I put the lid back on, continued adding more ice to the lid and waited for another 30 minutes.
 After a full hour I looked again and that little bowl was almost FULL!
 I was ecstatic.

 I carefully removed the water-filled lid and let the entire thing cool.
 The last thing I needed was to spill the liquid gold in that little bowl!
 I knew I needed to have at least 16 oz of rose hydrosol to make eight bottles of Rose Water toner.
 Once everything was cool enough to handle, I took the small glass bowl out and poured it into a clean measuring cup.
 Guess how much rose water I had?
 Exactly 16 oz on the dot!!
 I couldn’t have done that if I tried!

 Now that you’ve learned all about the process of steam distillation, get on over to our website so you can try some for yourself.
 Get yours today by clicking here.
-We also have a lavender scent made with distilled lavender water, witch hazel and lavender essential oil.
+We also have a lavender facial toner made with distilled lavender water, witch hazel and lavender essential oil.
 You can buy those here.

 Check out all of our other wonderful, handmade, all-natural, vegan soaps, lip balms, lotion bars and much more by clicking here.

 (Disclaimer: Regulations set forth by the FDA prohibit bath and body companies from making health-related claims about beauty products.
 I am not a medical or healthcare professional and do not claim that the use of my products may have a positive effect on pre-existing physical and/or mental health conditions.
 The information in my listings pertains to the properties of specific ingredients used in the product.)